 Myth: Division 3 Schools are weaker athletically.

-Reality: In some cases yes, but in many cases no. Many Division 3 programs have very talented athletic programs, this is often because these players are there to get an education first and play athletics second.
+Reality: Many Division 3 programs have very talented athletic programs.
+This is often because these players are there to get an education first and play athletics second.
 But they are still talented and dedicated athletes who wanted to continue their athletic career in college, but wanted to do it on their own terms.
 If you think you can just stroll onto a D3 program you are in for a surprise.
 Go check out the golf teams at Methodist College (D3) or the swimming teams at Kenyon College (D3).
 In the last 25 years they have about 40 NCAA championships under their belt and they recruit top players from all over the country, many of whom could play some form of division 1 athletics had they chosen that route.

 Myth: All colleges offer athletic scholarships.